SoyMilkIsOk/terp-mirror/README.md

   flickers after enabling circularity checks).
 Keep it at or below ~0.05&nbsp;s so the detector still samples motion often enough to track deliberate waves.

+Recent builds fix the controls so every ROI slider reliably updates the rectangle while keeping it inside the camera frame.
+Dial in the bounds first, then fine-tune the HSV thresholds to match the calibrated region.

 Enable the detector debug overlay with <kbd>Tab</kbd> to confirm that the ROI and HSV mask continue to frame the operator correctly after any adjustments.
 While the overlay is visible you can use the number-row hotkeys to tweak the